metabase/metabase/docs/troubleshooting-guide/timezones.md

 ## Overview
 The source of "wrong" numbers in charts or reports is often due to an underlying time zone issue.
-They are extremely common, both in Metabase and in many other analytics tools and services.
-The best way to avoid surprising timezone behavior is by setting the "Report Timezone" in the General settings tab of the Admin Panel.
-A report timezone is currently supported on the following databases:
+This type of issue is extremely common, both in Metabase and in many other analytics tools and services.
+The best way to avoid surprising time zone behavior is by selecting the "Report Time Zone" setting in the General settings tab of the Admin Panel.
+The Report Time Zone ensures that the time zone of query results matches the time zone used by the database for its date calculations.
+A Report Time Zone is currently supported on the following databases:

 - Druid
 - MySQL